Blackpool FC under Simon Sadler: from early hope to relegation fight

 Opportunities exist in commercial development, stadium and training facility enhancements, youth pathways, and diversified revenue sources.
 Achieving greater consistency on the pitch would support these efforts, easing financial pressures and strengthening sustainability.
 The challenge lies in balancing ambition with realism, ensuring that investment translates into competitive success without overextending resources.

-Conclusion: A Realistic Assessment
+Conclusion: a realistic Assessment

 Current ownership has delivered stabilisation compared with the preceding era.
 The club operates more professionally, maintains strong community ties, and has avoided existential threats.
 Yet the journey has not fulfilled the sustained success many anticipated in 2019.
 Current struggles in League One, combined with financial dependence, highlight the demanding nature of EFL football.